Slavery among Native Americans in the United States: Other Native Americans' responses to African slavery

-Tensions varied between African Americans and Native Americans in the south, as each nation dealt with the ideology behind the enslavement of Africans differently.
+Tensions varied between African Americans and Native Americans in the South, as each nation dealt with the ideology behind the enslavement of Africans differently.
 In the late 1700s and 1800s, some Native American nations gave sanctuary to runaway slaves while others were more likely to capture them, and return them to their white masters or even re-enslave them.
 Still others incorporated runaway slaves into their societies, sometimes resulting in intermarriage between the Africans and Native Americans, which was commonplace among tribes like the Creek and Seminole.
 Some Native Americans may have had a strong dislike of slavery, because they too were seen as a people of a subordinate race than whites of European descent, they lacked the political power to influence the racialistic culture that pervaded the Non-Indian South.
 It is unclear if some Native American slaveholders sympathized with African-American slaves along racial lines.
 Missionary work was an efficient method the United States used to persuade Native Americans to accept European methods of living.
 Missionaries vociferously denounced Indian removal as cruel, oppressive, and feared such actions would push Native Americans away from converting.
 These same missionaries reported that Native American slave owners were brutal masters, even though accounts of Indian freedmen gave different accounts of being treated relatively well without tyrannical treatment.

-In 1718, the Lenape threatened war if Penn’s Quakers allowed slavery in Pennsylvania.
-To preserve the peace, the Quakers began restricting slavery and eventually banned it.